marcoverpas/Leeds_lectures_2026/README.md

 src="https://github.com/marcoverpas/figures/blob/main/PC_anim.gif" width="900">
 </figure>

 As an experiment, we now raise the interest rate $r$ permanently.
 In the animation below the grey line is the baseline and the red one - branching off at the dashed marker - is the shock scenario.
-A higher rate lifts the interest income households earn on their bonds, so disposable income, and with it national income, settle at a higher steady state $Y^{\*} = [G + r \cdot B_h^{*} \cdot (1 - \theta)] / \theta$, while households rebalance their portfolio towards bonds.
-Panels a)–d) reveal these adjustments period by period.
+A higher rate lifts the interest income households earn on their bonds, so disposable income, and with it national income, settle at a higher steady state $Y^{\*}$, while households rebalance their portfolio towards bonds.
+Panels a)-d) reveal these adjustments period by period.

 <figure>
 <img
 src="https://github.com/marcoverpas/figures/blob/main/PC_experiment.gif" width="900">
 </figure>

+Obviously, Model PC can also be used to perform several experiments, such as changes in the propensities to consume, changes in portfolio coefficients, or policy shocks.

 > ### 📦 Box B - Playing with Model PC
 >